convisoappsec/conviso-docs/docs/integrations/datastudio.md

 2. At **Source URL or Google Drive path**, insert ```https://app.convisoappsec.com/api/v2/projects```;
 3. At **HTTP headers**, insert ```x-api-key:<your-generated-api-key>```.

-When done filling the form, click at the button **Add**, at the lower right corner:
+When done filling the form, click at the button **Add**, in the lower right corner:

 <div style={{textAlign: 'center'}}>